lukehanley/RTOS_FINALPROJ/README.md

 I like how I have the tasks set up, I think it breaks up a lot of the meat of execution into different tasks instead of having one massive physics engine task.

 Luke

+WEEK 2:

+Updated probability of senioritis risk because it is really starting to hit.